National Honor Societies at ICS

 --Lois McMaster Bujold

-The National Honor Society at ICS is a club that focuses on service to the community.
-Members of the ICS NHS participate in numerous individual service projects as well as two required community service projects that we complete as a group.
-Over the past few years, the ICS NHS has expanded to take on volunteer projects at ICS itself like the Martin Luther King Jr. Assembly, Haunted Hallways fundraiser night, and collaboration with the Taste of ICS.
-This year, we hope to continue building upon NHS’ existing role to help strengthen our community and nurture our leaders.
+The National Honor Society at ICS is a club of 10th - 12th graders that focuses on service to the community.
+Members of the ICS NHS participate in individual service projects as well as at least one required community service project that we complete as a group each semester.
+This year, NHS volunteered at the annual Crossing Kirkland, hosted a post-Halloween Candy Drive for soldiers overseas, crafted blankets for Seattle Children’s Hospital, and made care packages for the Kirkland Police Department.
+ICS NHS also hosts the annual Harvest Festival, the MLK jr day homeroom, and for the first time this year, a fundraiser car wash at the end of the year.
+Through these projects, we hope to continue building upon NHS’ existing role to help strengthen our community and nurture our leaders.

 Although this agenda may vary depending on the judgment of the executive council, our annual schedule follows a fairly similar pattern from year to year: